I. Two Kinds of Faces#

 Palantir has a unique job title: FDE — Forward Deployed Engineer.
 After a customer signs, Palantir dispatches an engineering team to the client’s site to map business processes, build data models, develop applications, and train users.

-This is consulting.
-Or to put it more bluntly — “staff augmentation.”
+This is a services-heavy model, close to consulting plus staff augmentation.
 Palantir insists it’s a software company, not a consulting firm.
 Because software companies trade at 70x revenue, while consulting firms are lucky to get 2–3x.

 Michael Burry, who shorted Palantir, zeroed in on this.
 He pointed out that Palantir classifies FDE labor costs as “R&D” or “Sales & Marketing” expenses rather than cost of revenue.
 If you applied Accenture’s accounting standards, Palantir’s famously high gross margins would shrink considerably.